strapi/strapi/docs/docs/docs/01-core/strapi/commands/plugin/02-watch.md

 - Validate that package.json against a `yup` schema
 - Validate the ordering of an export map if `pkg.exports` is defined
 - Create a set of "bundles" to build ignoring the package.json exports map that is _specifically_ set up for strapi-plugins.
-- Pass the created config to `pack-up`'s build API.
+- Pass the created config to `pack-up`'s watch API.
-- Finish
+- Run's indefinitely